 Christian Education, Adult

-Adult Christian Education is offered during the Sunday School hour as well as other Bible studies, adult forums, spirituality book studies, etc. Rev. Lynn Ronaldi oversees Adult Christian Education, with Rev. Celal Kamran and Marleen McCabe assisting.
+Adult Christian Education is offered during the Sunday School hour as well as other Bible studies, adult forums, spirituality book studies, etc. Rev. Lynn Ronaldi oversees Adult Christian Education, with Seminarians and Dr. Marleen McCabe assisting.

 Christian Education, Children and Youth

 Sunday School is offered at Pohick for children and youth three years of age through high school.
 Classes are held September – May.
 Vacation Bible School and confirmation classes are also offered.
 Click here for more information about Sunday School!
 For more information contact Susan Pehrsson, Director of Christian Education, Children and Youth, email@example.com.